Dhiaa-alomari/visit-stockholm/README.md

 * HTML
 * CSS
 ---
-## Images and fonts

-*  Images from Wikipedia and fonts from Google Fonts.
-*  Icons from Fontawesome.
----
 ## Screenshots
 Includes three pages [Home-Gallery-Contactus]
 <br> Below Screenshots for website on desktop and mobile: